rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 .. _Student_Event_Types:

 ****************************************
-Student Event Types
+Student Events
 ****************************************

-This section lists the event types that are logged for interactions with the LMS outside the Instructor Dashboard.
+This section lists the events that are logged for interactions with the LMS outside the Instructor Dashboard.

 * :ref:`enrollment`